xeon123/KCNA-notes/10 Container Orchestration.md

 **Summary of Kubernetes Pod Networking Setup**

 After setting up Kubernetes master and worker nodes with proper networking and control plane components (kube-apiserver, etcd, kubelets, etc.), the focus shifts to Pod networking, a critical layer for cluster functionality.
-Kubernetes requires a networking solution to address Pod communication, but it does not provide a built-in solution.
+Kubernetes requires a networking solution to address Pod communication, but it does **not provide a built-in solution**.
 Instead, it defines clear requirements for Pod networking, which must be implemented using a Container Network Interface (CNI) plugin or custom solution.

-### Kubernetes Pod Networking Requirements
+### Pod Networking Requirements

 1. **Unique IP Address**: Every Pod must have its own unique IP address.
 2. **Intra-Node Communication**: Pods on the same node must communicate with each other using their IP addresses.